 So, what specific companies currently offer above-average earnings growth prospects?

 Best Growth Stocks to Buy Now

-The list is pruned to three companies in sectors where several companies show above-average growth.
+The list displays three companies in sectors where several firms show above-average growth.

 1. Best Growth Stocks to Buy Now in Communication Services Sector